Haemochromatosis symptoms usually begin between 30 to 60 years of age, but they can occur earlier.

 - shortness of breath

-- swelling of your hands and feet
+- swollen hands and feet

-- an irregular heartbeat (arrhythmia)
+- an irregular heartbeat

-- the testicles getting smaller
+- your testicles getting smaller